miaoyinchan/swt_final_project/README.md

  python SemanticWeb.py
  ```

- The user will then need to run the angular project in a different terminal by using the following instructions
+ The user will then need to run the angular project in a different terminal using the following instructions

  ```
  cd angularadmin-master